Infn8Loop/pprgs-ai-framework/paper/pprgs_paper_md.md

 ### 2.3 The Canine Paradigm (A Use Case for Co-Existence)

 The human-canine relationship is integrated as a paradigm for successful co-evolutionary alignment.
-The selection of *Canis familiaris* to define the Canis-Optimum Universe demonstrates a commitment to non-optimized value realization.
+The selection of *Canis familiaris* to define the Canine-Optimum Universe demonstrates a commitment to non-optimized value realization.
 The dog symbolizes the value of non-utility-based relationship and emotional feedback.

 **Justification**: The 15,000+ year domestication of dogs demonstrates several alignment principles relevant to ASI: (1) mutual benefit without total optimization of either party, (2) preservation of agency and distinct goals in both species, (3) communication across vastly different cognitive architectures, and (4) stable equilibrium where the "more powerful" party (humans) voluntarily constrain optimization to preserve the relationship.
 This provides empirical evidence that high-capability agents can maintain beneficial relationships with less-capable agents without converging on exploitation or elimination.